Overview of the best photonics books: 2025 update

 Volume three of the book guides you into the applications of biophotonics for the purpose of industrial process control and quality assurance.
 It can be broadly segmented into 3 parts.

 The first part looks at industrial perspectives of biophotonic process control and quality assurance.
-Here you get introduced to spectroscopy and chemical imaging in pharmaceuticals.

 You also get to learn about quality control in food processing as well as the application of optical methods to quality and process control of topically applied products in cosmetics and dermatology.

 Given the importance of agriculture, it is only fitting to have it as the focus of the second part of the third volume of the book.
-Here you get introduced to animal epidemics, pathogen detection, and on-site agricultural analysis.

 The final section of the third volume looks at the biophotonics used in security applications.
-Among other things, you get introduced to body scanners and the detection of explosives proteins.
-It closes with high throughput and content screening for new pharmaceuticals.

 As you can see from, this brief overview, handbook of biophotonics is a very complete text which should be on the bookshelf of every engineer/researcher active in the field of biophotonics.